makew0rld/didder/MANPAGE.md

 **-l**, **\--loop** *NUM*

 Set the number of times animated GIF output should loop.
-0 is the default, and means infinite looping.
+0 is the default, and will loop infinitely.

 **-x**, **\--width** *NUM*